the1lab/1lab/src/Cat/Allegory/Morphism.lagda.md

   ∩-univ (transitive-∩l f-trans) (transitive-∩r g-trans)
 ```

-If $f$ is transitive, then so is it's dual.
+If $f$ is transitive, then so is its dual.

 ```agda
 transitive-dual : is-transitive f → is-transitive (f †)